We will review applications from home-schooled students on an individual basis.

 - Required courses at the grade 12/senior high school level taken through an approved institution.
 Please email our office for suggested courses.

 - Results from Advanced Placement (AP) examinations or challenge examinations.

 - Official transcripts from an accredited post-secondary institution.

-- Test scores such as the SATs, ACTs, SAT subject tests, and provincial or state college entrance examinations will better enable the admission committees to assess your background.
+- Test scores such as the SATs, ACTs, SAT subject tests, and provincial or state college entrance examinations will better enable the admission committee to assess your background.

 - You are strongly encouraged to present test scores in related high school prerequisite subjects such as Waterloo's Euclid Mathematics Contest or the Sir Isaac Newton Exam.
 Participation in these contests may require you to register through a local high school in your area.

-- If students take Grade 12 U/M courses to qualify for admission, they must be completed through a school that is accredited by the Ontario Ministry of Education or equivalent.
+- If you take Ontario Grade 12 U/M courses to qualify for admission, the courses must be completed through a school that is accredited by the Ontario Ministry of Education or equivalent.

 - An Admission Information Form is required.

 - If your first language is not English, see Waterloo's English language requirements.